Corel Linux: Features

 Corel Linux featured a file manager that was very close in look and feel to Windows Explorer.
-The file manager provided an integrated Windows SMB network browser.
+The file manager provided an integrated Microsoft Windows SMB network browser.
 The company also advertised that the operating system was compatible with its flagship software.

 Applications

 The key selling point of Corel Linux was its compatibility with the company's WordPerfect applications.
-The eponymous word processor's eighth version was given away to personal customers in the hopes that they would purchase WordPerfect Office 2000.
+The eponymous word processor's eighth version was given away to personal customers in hope that they would buy WordPerfect Office 2000.
 This suite added the Quattro Pro, Corel Presentations and CorelCentral programs.
 The Deluxe version of that suite added the Paradox database manager and Railroad Tycoon II: Gold.
 The latter omits a level editor, the network mode and some scenarios from the original game.
 The 'Limited Edition' of Corel Linux Deluxe came with Civilization: Call to Power instead of Railroad Tycoon II.
 Unlike the free WordPerfect 8, the office suite was not written natively for Linux, but instead consisted of the Windows programs powered by Corel's fork of the Wine compatibility layer.
 As a result, the Linux suite suffered from a performance penalty compared to the Windows version of WordPerfect 8.

 As with the WordPerfect suite, Corel adapted its graphics applications to run on Linux using Wine.
-This consisted of the CorelDraw (stylized CorelDRAW) suite.
-While the eponymous program was paid software, Corel Photo-Paint was available as a free download.
+This consisted of the CorelDRAW suite.
+While the eponymous program was commercial software, Corel Photo-Paint was available as a freeware download.